 Members of the Fabaceae or pea family, false indigo flowers’ distinctive pea-like blossoms also come in white (Baptisia alba) and yellow (Baptisia tinctoria) as well as the more widely known blue (Baptisia australis).
 There are also several hybrid cultivars on the market today.

-Fully mature plants can grow two and a half to three feet tall and produce racemes or flower spikes adding another 12 to 24 inches to their height.
-Each of these racemes are covered with flowers and will bloom for about six weeks in spring or early summer.
+Fully mature plants can grow two and a half to three (0.5 to 1 m.) feet tall and produce racemes or flower spikes adding another 12 to 24 inches (30.5-61 cm.) to their height.
+Each of these racemes is covered with flowers and will bloom for about six weeks in spring or early summer.
 A fully mature plant can produce a hundred of these glorious spikes.

 Like many prairie plants, Baptisia takes some time to establish its deep root system before taking off, so the first of false indigos growing tips would be to have patience.
 It can take up to three years for your seeds or seedlings to produce flowers.